pranav-85/NoteIt/README.md

 # Note-Taking App

 This project is a note-taking application built with Django and Django REST framework for the backend and React for the frontend.
-It uses MySQL for the database.
+It utilizes MySQL for the database.

 ## Project Description

-The Note-Taking App allows users to create, edit, delete, and pin notes.
-It provides a user-friendly interface to manage notes efficiently.
-The app displays notes in a card format and allows users to interact with their notes through various actions like editing, deleting, and pinning.
+The Note-Taking App enables users to manage notes efficiently with an intuitive interface.
+Users can create, edit, delete, and pin notes, enhancing productivity and organization.
+The app includes user authentication for secure access.
+It displays notes in a card format and provides features like sorting based on pin status and creation date, hover information for creation and last edited dates, and integration with Draft.js for the text editor.

 ## Key Features

 - **Create Notes**: Users can create new notes with a default title "Untitled".
-- **Edit Notes**: Users can edit the content and title of existing notes.
+- **Edit Notes**: Edit the content and title of existing notes seamlessly.
-- **Delete Notes**: Users can delete notes.
+- **Delete Notes**: Remove notes that are no longer needed.
-- **Pin Notes**: Users can pin notes to keep them at the top of the list.
+- **Pin Notes**: Pin important notes to keep them prominently displayed.
 - **Sort Notes**: Notes are sorted based on their pinned status and creation date.
-- **Hover Info**: On hovering over a note, the creation and last edited dates are displayed.
+- **Hover Info**: Displays creation and last edited dates on hovering over a note.
-- **Text Editor**: Draft.js is used for the text editor.
+- **Text Editor**: Utilizes Draft.js for rich text editing capabilities.
+- **Authentication**: Secure user authentication system ensures user data privacy and personalized note management.

 ## MySQL Database

-The database schema for the notes table is as follows:
+The database schema for the notes table remains:

 ```sql
 CREATE TABLE notes (